tomeyro/godot-sfxr/README.md

 Select a preset sound effect under the ``Generators`` group in the inspector.

-That will generate and save an ``AudioStreamSample`` resource with the audio data.
+That will generate and save an ``AudioStreamSample`` resource with the audio data (embedded on the node).

 ![Node options](https://user-images.githubusercontent.com/8657959/152902343-408276c1-dc8a-49d1-bdd6-e6de5fd4138d.png)